When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 1. Black+Decker Classic Steam Iron

-Safety is a top priority in the Black + Decker classic steam iron.
+Safety is a top priority with the Black + Decker classic steam iron.

 What We Like